soxueren/atsd/api/sql/README.md

 WHERE t1.datetime >= NOW - 1*MINUTE
 ```

-The list of available predefined columns may be requested with the `SELECT *` syntax, except for queries with the `GROUP BY` clause and when multiple metrics are requested from the `atsd_series` table.
+The list of all predefined columns may be requested with the `SELECT *` syntax, except for queries with the `GROUP BY` clause and multiple-metric queries using the `atsd_series` table.

 ```sql
 SELECT * FROM "mpstat.cpu_busy" t1